nllz/IRTF-HRPC/draft-research.md

 Strong encryption / cryptography
 : Used to describe a cryptographic algorithm that would require a large amount of computational power to defeat it. {{RFC4949}}

+Transparency
+: In this context transparency is linked to the comprehensibility of a protocol in relation to the choices it makes for both user and protocol developers and implementers.

 Research Questions